kehrlab/PopDel/README.md

 ```bash
 conda install -c bioconda popdel
 ```
+Note: We observed that PopDel takes 50% more time for calling variants when installed via conda.
+It still is considerably faster than most other tools, but if you want to use it on a bigger cohort or want to save some time, please consider installing PopDel from GitHub until the problem has been resolved.

 ## 4 - Running PopDel Profile
 The first step of PopDel is the creation of insert size profiles for each individual sample.